typohnebild/numpy-vs-mir/README.md

 matters.
 The main difference is in the used solver and smoother.
 More precisely, the difference is the Gauss-Seidel method.

-In Python, we used _[Numba](https://numba.pydata.org/)_ to speed up the sweep in Gauss-Seidel-Red-Black.
-The sweep basically performs the update step.
-The sweep implementation uses the _NumPy_ array slices.
-The efficiency differences of with and without Numba are considered in the [Python-Benchmark](#python-benchmark).
+In Python, we used _[Numba](https://numba.pydata.org/)_ to speed up the sweep method in the Gauss-Seidel-Red-Black algorithm.
+It basically performs the update step by using the _NumPy_ array slices.
+The efficiency differences in using Numba or not are considered in the [Python-Benchmark](#python-benchmark).

-In D we implemented three Gauss-Seidel-Red-Black sweep approaches.
+In order to estimate the fastest approach in D, we implemented three variations of the Gauss-Seidel-Red-Black sweep:
-For this purpose, we implemented three different approaches:

 1. Slices: Python like.
 Uses D Slices and Strides for grouping (Red-Black).
 2. Naive: one for-loop for each dimension.
 Matrix-Access via multi-dimensional Array.